 When you pick up a novel of any given genre, you have certain expectations of what you’ll find, right?

-If it’s fantasy, the characters must exhibit some type of mystical powers.
-For paranormal fiction, vampires, ghosts or werewolves are likely to be present.
+If it’s fantasy, the characters must exhibit some type of mystical powers, or at least live in a world where mystical powers exist.
+Readers of paranormal fiction expect to encounter vampires, ghosts, or werewolves.
 Sci-fi involves a lot of futuristic technology.
 Mysteries revolve around a whodunit sort of plot.
 Horror provokes gasps.
 And romance—even Christian romance?

 Gotta have that first kiss.

 In This Article